hamzaijaz/TableRobot/README.md

 5. ```Report``` command: It reports the current position and direction of the robot in format (x, y) direction.
 For example:
-    * if the robot is 2 units x, and 5 units y, facing NORTH, the report command will produce following response ```Current position of robot is: (2, 5) Facing NORTH```
+    * if the robot is 2 units on x-axis, and 5 units on y-axis, facing NORTH, the report command will produce following response ```Current position of robot is: (2, 5) Facing NORTH```

 6. ```Draw``` command: It draws a table of 5x5 units, starting from 0,0, and shows position of robot as R For example: